FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 <img src="images/rollout-history2.jpg"/> <br>

->📷 Take a screenshot of the details of the correct Revision and save it as a .jpg or .png with the filename `rev.png`.
-You will be prompted to upload the screenshot in the Peer Assignment.
+📷 Take a screenshot of the details of the correct Revision and save it as **rev.png**.

 11. Run the below command to get the replica sets and observe the deployment which is being used now: